-If your site has pages that aren’t easily discovered by a Google's robots during the crawl process, a sitemap will show the critters where to go to easily index new content and to get recently updated content indexed faster.
+If your site has pages that aren’t easily discovered by a Google's robots during the crawl process, a sitemap will show the crawlers where to go to easily index new content, and to get recently updated content indexed faster.

 How to Submit a Sitemap to Google

-Submitting your sitemap to Google is an essential step in SEO and after doing so, you should see positive results.
+Submitting your sitemap to Google is an essential (and easy!) step in SEO and after doing so, you should see positive results.
 Why wait for Google to crawl your site when you can easily submit the information yourself?
-Submit your sitemap, wait for Google to index it, and then move on to your next step in the SEO process.

 Emery is the content strategist at Tribute Media.
 She has an MA in rhetoric and composition from Boise State University, and she is currently an MFA candidate in creative writing at Antioch University.
 She lives in southern California with a bunch of creatures and many plants.